hanami/model/README.md

 It corresponds to a table for a SQL database or to a MongoDB collection.

 **All the queries are private**.
-This decision forces developers to define intention revealing API, instead leak storage API details outside of a repository.
+This decision forces developers to define intention revealing API, instead of leaking storage API details outside of a repository.

 Look at the following code: